-Orchard Cottage at our 1940s Farm is full to the brim with fascinating and familiar sights, sounds, smells and even tastes.
-It’s an ideal space for groups of older people and people living with dementia, and their families and carers, to enjoy together.
+Clover Cottage, located in our 1950s Town, is full to the brim with fascinating and familiar sights, sounds, smells and even tastes.
+It’s an ideal space for groups of older people, people living with dementia or those with learning disabilities, and their families and carers, to enjoy together.

 Accessibility

-As Beamish is a large open air museum, it can sometimes mean visits can be very tiring and challenging for some groups such as care home residents and staff.
-So we have developed a variety of activities at Orchard Cottage.
-Here we can offer the uniqueness of Beamish but in the one cosy, comfortable place and create a session just for you.
+As Beamish is a large open air museum which can sometimes mean visits can be very tiring and challenging for some groups.
+To help with this we have developed a variety of activities at Clover Cottage, here we can offer the uniqueness of Beamish but in one cosy and comfortable place.

 The cottage is full to the brim with original pieces, from a real coal fire, piano, lots of ‘nik naks’ and of course the all-important teapot, complete with tea cosy, to enjoy a cup of tea and homemade toast together.
 Everything can be touched, used, and enjoyed.

-Orchard Cottage has its own accessible parking space too, suitable for a minibus or up to 3- 4 cars, so there is very little walking to get to the cottage.
-There is also an accessible toilet inside.
+Clover Cottage has its own accessible parking space too, suitable for a minibus or up to 3- 4 cars, so there is very little walking to get to the cottage.

 Price

-Groups can book a half-day session for three to five participants and additional carers or family members for £50.
-As space is limited inside the cottage, we recommend groups no larger than eight people in total.
+Groups can book a half-day session for three to five participants and up to four carers or family members for £75.

 This cost does not include entry to the museum.
 If you would like to visit the rest of the museum during your visit then an additional admission fee is charged per person.
 We would also advise you to view our Access Information before visiting to help plan your visit.